-However, the district will seek parental consent before displaying students' artwork, special projects, photographs taken by students, original videos or voice recordings, and other original works on the district's website, a website affiliated or sponsored by the district, such as a campus or classroom website, and in district publications, which may include printed materials, videos, or other methods of mass communication.
+However, the district will seek parental consent before displaying a student's work on the district's website, a website affiliated or sponsored by the district (such as a campus or classroom website), or in district publications, which may include printed materials, videos, or other methods of mass communication.

-Consent to Receive Parenting and Paternity Awareness Instruction if Student is Under Age 14
+Consent to Receive Parenting and Paternity Awareness Instruction if a Student is under Age 14

-A child under the age of 14 must have parental permission to receive instruction in the district's parenting and paternity awareness program; otherwise, the child will not be allowed to participate in the instruction.
-This program, developed by the Office of the Texas Attorney General and the State Board of Education (SBOE), is incorporated into the district's health education classes.
+A student under age 14 must have parental permission to participate in the district's parenting and paternity awareness program.
+This program was developed by the Office of the Texas Attorney General and the State Board of Education (SBOE) to be incorporated into health education classes.

-Consent to Video or Audio Record a Student When Not Otherwise Permitted by Law
+Consent to Video or Audio Record a Student when Not Already Permitted by Law

-State law permits the school to make a video or voice recording without parental permission for the following circumstances:
+State law permits the school to make a video or voice recording without parental permission when it:

-- When it is to be used for school safety; - When it relates to classroom instruction or a co-curricular or extracurricular activity; or - When it relates to media coverage of the school.
+- Is to be used for school safety, - Relates to classroom instruction or a co-curricular or extracurricular activity, - Relates to media coverage of the school, or - Relates to the promotion of student safety as provided by law for a student receiving special education services in certain settings.

-The district will seek parental consent through a written request before making any video or voice recording of your child not otherwise allowed by law.
+In other circumstances, the district will seek written parental consent before making a video or voice recording of a student.